-In our northern climate, having proper attic and crawlspace insulation and ventilation is extremely important to keep your house warm and moisture free.
+In the northern climate of Portland and Seattle, having proper attic and crawlspace insulation and ventilation is extremely important to keep your house warm and moisture free.
 Every home is unique and has specific requirements that need to be taken into consideration to keep you warm all winter.

 Most homes in the Pacific Northwest probably don’t have enough insulation.
 If you have insufficient insulation, you are wasting your heat in the winter and making your heating system work harder.
 This significantly increases repairs your HVAC system will eventually need.
 If you have insufficient ventilation, you may be creating a moisture problem, which can be difficult to remedy.